Ascyt/open-qotd/README.md

     ```
     docker compose down
     ```
-9. From now, on you can start the entire project with the following:
+9. From now on you can start the entire project with the following:
     ```
     docker compose up --build -d
     ```